European Journal of Organic Chemistry

 All new compounds must be fully characterized (e.g., NMR spectroscopy, IR spectroscopy, mass spectrometry, elemental analysis, specific rotation, etc.) and their purity verified.

-The 1H NMR and 13C NMR spectra of all key intermediates and all final products should be included in the Supporting Information.
-In addition, data for all new compounds should include either elemental analysis (to an accuracy within ±0.4 % of the calculated values) or high-resolution mass spectrometry (HRMS) data.
+The 1H NMR and 13C NMR spectra of all key intermediates and all final products must be included in the Supporting Information.
+Furthermore, peak lists including assignments should be provided in the Experimental Section or in the Supporting Information.
+In addition, data for all new compounds should include either elemental analysis (to an accuracy within ±0.4% of the calculated values) or high-resolution mass spectrometry (HRMS) data.
 For compounds where elemental analysis data is not provided, the HRMS data should be accompanied by NMR spectra with sufficiently high signal-to-noise ratios so that all peaks can be adequately resolved.

 Note that elemental analysis data MUST be provided for papers detailing the isolation and structure elucidation of natural products.